citp/privacy-policy-historical/f/fi/fid/fidelity.com.md

-###  Privacy online
+###  Your digital privacy

 Privacy, security, and service in Fidelity's online operations are just as critical as in the rest of our business.
-We use firewall barriers, encryption techniques and authentication procedures, among others, to maintain the security of your online session and to protect Fidelity accounts and systems from unauthorized access.
+We use firewall barriers, encryption techniques and authentication procedures, among other controls, to maintain the security of your online session and to protect Fidelity accounts and systems from unauthorized access.

-When you interact with us through online channels (for example, websites and mobile applications) owned and controlled by Fidelity Investments ("Fidelity websites"), Fidelity manages personal information in accordance with all of the practices and safeguards described previously.
+When you interact with us by using our websites, online services, or mobile applications that are owned and controlled by Fidelity Investments ("our digital offerings"), Fidelity manages personal information in accordance with all of the practices and safeguards described previously.

-When you visit Fidelity websites, we may collect technical and navigational information, such as device type, browser type, Internet protocol address, pages visited, and average time spent on Fidelity websites.
-We use this information for a variety of purposes, such as maintaining the security of your online session, facilitating site navigation, improving Fidelity website design and functionality, and personalizing your experience on Fidelity websites.
+When you use our digital offerings, we may collect technical and navigational information, such as device type, browser type, Internet protocol address, pages visited, and average time spent on our digital offerings.
+We use this information for a variety of purposes, such as maintaining the security of your session, facilitating site navigation, improving Fidelity website design and functionality, and personalizing your experience.
 Additionally, the following policies and practices apply when you are online.

 **Cookies and similar technologies**

-Fidelity and our third-party service providers may use cookies and similar technologies to support the operation of Fidelity websites.
-Cookies are small amounts of data that a website exchanges with a web browser or application on a visitor's computer or mobile device.
-Cookies help us to collect information about visitors to Fidelity websites, including date and time of visits, pages viewed, amount of time spent on our sites, or general information about the device used to access the site.
+Fidelity and our third-party service providers may use cookies and similar technologies to support the operation of our digital offerings.
+Cookies are small amounts of data that a website or online service exchanges with a web browser or application on a visitor's device (e.g., computer, tablet, or mobile phone).
+Cookies help us to collect information about users of our digital offerings, including date and time of visits, pages viewed, amount of time spent using our digital offerings, or general information about the device used to access our digital offerings.
 Fidelity cookies are also used for security purposes and to personalize your experience, such as customizing your screen layout.

 You can refuse or delete cookies.
 Most browsers and mobile devices offer their own settings to manage cookies.
-If you refuse a cookie when on a Fidelity website, or if you delete cookies, you may experience some inconvenience in your use of Fidelity websites.
+If you refuse a cookie, or if you delete cookies from your device, you may experience some inconvenience in your use of our digital offerings.
 For example, you may not be able to sign in and access your account, or we may not be able to recognize you, your device, or your online preferences.

-Both Fidelity and third-party service providers we hire may use cookies and other technologies, such as web beacons or pixel tags, in online advertising as described below.
+Both Fidelity and third-party service providers we hire may use cookies and other technologies, such as web beacons, pixel tags, or mobile device ID, in online advertising as described below.

-**Advertising on Fidelity websites**
+**Advertising on Fidelity digital offerings**

-Fidelity advertises on its own websites (including our mobile applications), and when we do, we may use information about your relationship with us, such as the types of accounts you have, to tailor advertisements about Fidelity and third-party products and services that may be of interest to you.
+Fidelity advertises on its own digital offerings (including our mobile applications), and when we do, we may use information about your relationship with us, such as the types of accounts you have, to tailor advertisements and communications about Fidelity and third-party products and services that may be of interest to you.

 We may also use third-party service providers to help us determine which Fidelity products and services may be of interest to you.
-These service providers may collect information about your activity on Fidelity websites using cookies and other technologies to analyze, for example, pages visited, search engine referrals, browsing patterns, and responses to advertisements and promotions.
+These service providers may collect information about your activity on Fidelity digital offerings using cookies and other technologies to analyze, for example, pages visited, search engine referrals, browsing patterns, and responses to advertisements and promotions.
 Such service providers may only collect and use such information for purposes specified by Fidelity and not for their own purposes.

-**Advertising on non-Fidelity websites**
+**Advertising on non-Fidelity digital offerings**

-Fidelity also advertises our products and services on websites (including mobile applications) not affiliated with Fidelity and we contract with third-party advertising companies to display these ads.
+Fidelity also advertises our products and services on digital offerings not affiliated with Fidelity and we contract with third-party advertising companies to display these ads.
 These third-party advertising companies may use cookies and similar technologies to collect technical and web navigational information, such as device type, browser type, Internet protocol address, and pages visited.

 Fidelity and these third-party online advertising companies may use the data collected, along with other information we have about you and your Fidelity relationships, to serve relevant ads to you.
 The advertisements may be relevant to your interests, as determined by your activity on Fidelity and non-Fidelity websites.
 These are known as "interest-based advertisements."